Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 ![](assets/p20.png)

 Go ahead and click on the "Partner Connect" application.
 This should take you to the following screen where you will see many of the Snowflake partners, and through a simple method of setting up an account and integration, allow you to quickly move data into a partner tool.
-You should see H2O near the bottom.

 ![](assets/p21.png)